RasaHQ/rasa/docs/core/knowledge-bases.rst

 To obtain the value of an attribute for a specific object from the knowledge base, the action needs to know the object and attribute of interest.
-Every object has a key attribute which should be unique.
-Thus, we use the value of that key attribute to identify an object.
-The user can either refer to the object of interest by its name, e.g. value of the key attribute, or he refers to a previously mentioned object.
+The user can either refer to the object of interest by its name, e.g. representation string of the object, or he refers to a previously listed object via a mention.
 See the next section on how we resolve mentions to the actual object.

 The attribute of interest should be included in the user's request.
 For example, ``What is the cuisine of PastaBar?``, contains the attribute of interest "cuisine" and the object of interest "PastaBar".
-Both should be marked as entities in the NLU training data, e.g. ``What is the [cuisine](attribute) of [PastaBar](restaurant)?``.
+Both should be marked as entities in the NLU training data, e.g.
+``What is the [cuisine](attribute) of [PastaBar](restaurant)?``.

 If the attribute was found in the knowledge base, the bot will response with the following utterance: